ss31354/Retech-Market/README.md

 # 🔄 Retech Market
-*A simple marketplace to buy/sell used electronics between students*
+*A simple marketplace to buy/sell used electronics between people*

 ---